ForgeRock/forgeops/README.ng.md

 So if we want a medium sized stage deployment with an FQDN of iam.example.com, we'd do this:

-`./bin/forgeops-ng env --fqdn stage.iam.example.com --medium --env-name stage`
+`./bin/forgeops env --fqdn stage.iam.example.com --medium --env-name stage`

 We recommend creating a single-instance environment to go along with each actual environment.
 This allows you to use the single to develop your file based config, and build images with the config(s) for that environment.

-`./bin/forgeops-ng env --fqdn stage-single.iam.example.com --env-name stage-single`
+`./bin/forgeops env --fqdn stage-single.iam.example.com --env-name stage-single`

-You will find the environments in `kustomize-ng/overlay/` and `helm/`.
+You will find the environments in `kustomize/overlay/` and `helm/`.

 ### Apply an environment

 For Helm, you can just supply the values file(s) to `helm install` or `helm upgrade`.

 For Kustomize, you have two options.
-Running `kubectl apply -k /path/to/forgops/kustomize-ng/overlay/MY_OVERLAY` or using `forgeops-ng apply`.
+Running `kubectl apply -k /path/to/forgops/kustomize/overlay/MY_OVERLAY` or using `forgeops apply`.

 To apply the example from above, you'd do:

-`./bin/forgeops-ng apply --env-name stage`
+`./bin/forgeops apply --env-name stage`

 or

-`./bin/forgeops-ng apply --env-name stage-single`
+`./bin/forgeops apply --env-name stage-single`

 ### Build images for an environment

-When you need to build a new application image, you can use `forgeops-ng build` to do that.
+When you need to build a new application image, you can use `forgeops build` to do that.
 It will apply the application config profile you requested from the build dir (`docker/APP/config-profiles/PROFILE`), build the container image, and push the image up to a registry if you tell it to.
 It will also update the